Teaching

 During my time at Academia Sinica, I worked with dedicated colleagues and undergraduates to create engaging educational materials, leading several of the projects including stick-on boards for kids to learn about natural and urban habitats of common birds in Taiwan, and an interactive online module “Are bats to blame for COVID-19?” designed to bust myths about the pandemic.

-I also love volunteering each year at the Maryland Day, where I got to share my love for science and nature with the public through fun activities.
+I also enjoy volunteering each year at the Maryland Day at UMD, where I got to share my love for science and nature with the public through fun activities.

 stick-on board of urban bird habitats